MicrosoftDocs/common-data-model-and-service/entity-reference/cs-sdk-azure-functions-get-started.md

 1. Login using **your credentials** when the Azure AD prompt appears.
 The first time you run the application, you will be prompted to allow the AAD application you registered earlier to access the services CDS uses.
 1. Verify that the program runs and calls the Function.
 1. Verify that the function updates Product Categories as expected.
+1. **Note** that if you see log errors related to assembly loading please refer to **Assembly load issue after publish to Azure** in the troubleshooting section.

 # Troubleshooting